The Ultimate Guide to Convert Your Website to A Mobile App

 Apps also are just better made for mobile devices.
 They have better access to standard device inputs like swiping and pinching, which also makes the experience better for the user.

-Build More Loyalty and Engagement
+Reason to Convert Website to App #3: Build More Loyalty and Engagement

 Another reason to convert a website into an app is that apps tend to drive more loyalty.
 This is because of the aforementioned improved UX, and the fact that apps self-select for your most loyal users in the first place.